hundredblocks/ml-powered-applications/README.md

 `pip install -r requirements.txt`

 The library uses a few models from spacy.
-To download the small English model (required to run the app), run this command from a terminal with your virtualenv activated:
+To download the small English model (required to run the app), run this command from a terminal with your virtualenv
+activated:

 `python -m spacy download en_core_web_sm`

 Finally, the notebooks and library leverage the `nltk` package.
 The package comes with a set of resources that need to be individually downloaded.
 To do so, open a Python session in an activated virtual environment, import `nltk`, and download the required resource.

-Here is an example of how to do this for the `punkt` package from an active vierutalenvironment with `nltk` installed:
+Here is an example of how to do this for the `punkt` package from an active virutal environment with `nltk` installed:

 `python`